MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 ::: moniker range="tfs-2018"

 - To connect Excel to Azure Boards, you must install Office Excel 2010 or later version, including Microsoft 365.
 - To connect Project to Azure Boards, you must install Office Project 2010 or later version, including Microsoft 365.
 - To connect PowerPoint to Azure Boards, you must install [Office PowerPoint 2010 or later version installed](https://www.microsoftstore.com/store/msusa/en_US/pdp/productID.323024400).
 - Installed Visual Studio 2013 or later version or [Team Foundation Server Standalone Office Integration (free)](https://visualstudio.microsoft.com/downloads#team-foundation-server-office-integration-2017)

-  > [!NOTE]
-  > The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration plug-in.
+- The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration plug-in.
 The plug-in supports connection to TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
 - To connect to an Azure Boards project, you need to be a [member of the project](../../../organizations/security/add-users-team-project.md).
 If you don't have an Azure Boards project yet, you can [create one](../../../organizations/projects/create-project.md).

 ::: moniker-end